 Here’s How a Professor Landed the Cover Art for Drake and Future’s What a Time to Be Alive Project

-After the release of Future and Drake's new single "Life Is Good," the hype for their eagerly anticipated What a Time to Be Alive sequel is at a fever pitch.
-Naturally, the new song also causes people to look back at the previous project, the album cover for which has one of the more unlikely sources in recent history.
+After the release of Future and Drake's new single "Life Is Good" at midnight last night (Jan.
+10), the hype for their eagerly anticipated What a Time to Be Alive sequel is at a fever pitch.
+Naturally, the new song is also causing people to look back at the previous project, the album cover of which has one of the more unlikely sources in recent history.

-Back in 2015, the two superstars used a Shutterstock image that was originally photographed by Christina Tisi-Kramer, a photographer who works as a Photography Assistant Professor at New York City's Fashion Institute of Technology.
-She's an expert in shooting accessories like jewelry, fragrances and other products.
-While fans were surprised at the accessibility of the artwork, the image, a glittering display of uncut diamonds, definitely echoes the flossy lifestyle the two rappers spit about WATTBA.
+Back in 2015, the two superstars used a Shutterstock image (which can be seen here) that was originally photographed by Christina Tisi-Kramer, a photographer who's also a Photography Assistant Professor at New York City's Fashion Institute of Technology—she's been teaching photography at FIT for 14 years.
+While fans were surprised at the accessibility of the artwork four years ago, the image, which is a glittering display of uncut diamonds, definitely echoes the flossy lifestyle the two rappers spit about on WATTBA.

-In September 2015, Tisi-Kramer told Complex that she originally created the shot for Julius Klein Group, a company that evaluates the clarity of diamonds, but saved some images so she can sell them through photo stock agencies like Shutterstock.
+Tisi-Kramer told Complex in 2015 that she originally created the shot for Julius Klein Group, a company that evaluates the clarity of diamonds, and saved some images so she can sell them through photo stock agencies like Shutterstock.

-At the time her photo was used for WATTBA, Tisi-Kramer said she wasn't familiar with Drake and Future’s music at the time (that’s probably changed since then) but was flattered that they used her image for their cover.
+At the time her photo was used for WATTBA, Tisi-Kramer said she wasn't familiar with Drake and Future’s music (that’s probably changed since then), but was flattered that they used her image for their cover.